 These findings, plus the large amount of plastic particles in our drinking water, create great difficulties for those concerned about their wellness.
 Are we becoming neurotic, on the verge of what is known as orthorexia?
 It is a pathological worry about right-eating and drinking; a first cousin to better known anorexia.

-For me it is just one more reason we are so pleased to have built an underground reservoir which stores our rainwater; that will certainly have some organic material from the gutters but, in the absence of chlorine, no THMs are formed.
+For me it is just one more reason we are so pleased to have built an underground reservoir which stores the rainwater we have harvested from the roof; that will certainly have some organic material from the gutters but, in the absence of chlorine, no THMs are formed.
 We have a happier microbiome and there is the certainty of no plastic being ingested.

 There is little or no risk of waterborne bacteria like E.Coli, and even amoeba from faecal material, but it would be safer to boil it if one intends to drink it.